 Kudankulam Nuclear Power Plant, Tamil Nadu, India

 The Kudankulam Nuclear Power Plant (KNPP) is under construction 650km south of Chennai, in the Tirunelveli district of Tamil Nadu, India.
-The project is being developed by the Nuclear Power Corporation of India (NPCIL).
+It is being developed by the Nuclear Power Corporation of India (NPCIL).

 Two 1,000MW pressurised water reactor (PWR) units based on Russian technology are being erected in phase one of the project.
-The plant is also scheduled to be added with four more PWRs as per the agreement signed between India and Russia in December 2008.
+An additional four units are scheduled to be added as per the agreement signed between India and Russia in December 2008.

 Atomstroyexport, a subsidiary of the Russian State Nuclear Energy Corporation Rosatom, is the supplier of equipment and fuels for the nuclear power project.

 Concrete work for units one and two started in March 2002 and July 2002 respectively.
 NPCIL started commercial operations of unit 1 from midnight of 31 December 2014, while unit two is expected to be completed and commissioned for operations in May 2015.

 The construction work on-site was stopped in October 2011 because of protestors.
 However, it resumed in March 2012 with the permission of the Tamil Nadu Government.

 In May 2013, the Indian Supreme Court dismissed the petitions by nuclear activists questioning the safety of the nuclear power plant and granted the go-ahead for the commissioning of the first two units.